 Top 10 Best Yu-Gi-Oh Flip Monsters

-What are Flip Effect Monsters in Yu-Gi-Oh?
+What Are Flip-Effect Monsters in Yu-Gi-Oh?

-Flip monsters are easily distinguished by their "flip" rules text and activate special effects when flipped face-up on the field after being setting face-down.
+Flip monsters are easily distinguished by their "flip" rules text and activate special effects when flipped face-up on the field after being set face-down.
 This occurs either when you manually shift them to attack position on subsequent turns or when they're attacked by your opponent's monsters.
-At either condition, your card is flipped face-up (so its DEF score can be used for damage calculation), and its flip effect triggers, hampering your foe or boosting your units with a variety of special abilities, almost like an unknown trap card in monster form.
+At either condition, your card is flipped face-up (so its DEF score can be used for damage calculation), and its flip effect triggers, hampering your foe or boosting your units with a variety of special abilities, almost like an unknown trap card in monster form

 Ever since the classic Man-Eater Bug, duelists have wreaked havoc with their unknown face-down abilities, and flip effects still enjoy a healthy number of support options today.
 But with hundreds of cards available, which creatures reign supreme?
-These are the ten best flip monsters in Yu-Gi-Oh!
+These are the 10 best flip monsters in Yu-Gi-Oh!
 We're only tackling unrestricted, semi-limited, or limited combatants as of this writing (no banned cards like Morphing Jar) to provide ideas on how to boost your tournament-legal deck.

 10. Pot of the Forbidden

 Since flip monsters are usually initially set into defense position, their DEF scores are particularly important, and Pot of the Forbidden bears an impressive 3000.
 Unlike most "Pot of" draw-engine spells, this monster will take two tributes to normal set, but activates one of four outstanding effects upon being overturned.
 You can either: